alikonainofficial/ao3-scraper/README.md

  	```

 	• The number of stories to scrape.

+    **Note:** _Some popular fandom links are available in ```scraping links``` file.
+You can simply copy any link from that file and paste it in the console input when prompted._
- 5. Scraped metadata will be saved in stories_metadata.csv.
+ 6. Scraped metadata will be saved in stories_metadata.csv.
 EPUB files will be stored in the content directory.

 ## Dependencies